pianosnake/ireal-reader/README.md

 ### Usage

 Install the module with `npm install ireal-reader`.
+To save to your projects `package.json`, use `npm install ireal-reader --save`.

-In your project read in the HTML or `ireal://...` url output from iRealPro.
+Then, in your project, read in the HTML or `ireal://...` url output from iRealPro.

+#### JavaScript

-The example below shows how to read the music from an HTML file:
+The example below shows how to read the music from an HTML file using plain JavaScript:

 ``` javascript
 const fs = require('fs');